kimbilaontoast/kimbilaontoast.github.io/_posts/2025-08-21-vitamin-dickhead.md

 ### Step 2.
 ‘Proposal’

 This stage is relatively swift, ‘cos we all know we’re not really proposing anything other than to continue being allowed to do what we want.
-Just make it seems like it’s progressive.
+Just make it seem like it’s progressive.

 ### Step 3.
 ‘Feedback’